What Is Modified Bitumen Roofing A Complete Guide

 Proactive Maintenance Is Key

-Modified bitumen is tough, but it’s not a "set it and forget it" system.
-Proactive maintenance is the single best thing you can do to get every last year out of your investment and stop small problems from becoming huge, expensive disasters.
+Mod-bit is tough, but it's not set-it-and-forget-it.
+Staying ahead of the upkeep is the single best thing you can do to wring every year out of the roof and keep little problems from blowing up into expensive ones.

-2. Inspect Seams and Flashings: These are the weak points.
-Check every seam edge and the seals around all vents, pipes, and curbs.
+- Inspect Seams and Flashings: This is where roofs fail.
+Run every seam edge and check the seals around every vent, pipe, and curb.

-3. Look for Blisters and Cracks: Find any blisters (pockets of trapped air or moisture) or "alligatoring" (surface cracks) and get them repaired before they let water in.
+- Look for Blisters and Cracks: Spot any blisters (trapped air or moisture) or alligatoring (that cracked-up surface) and get them fixed before they start letting water through.

 Answering Your Final Questions About Modified Bitumen